 Composed of kiln-dried aggregate bound with clear polyurethane resin, resin bound surfacing is typically laid from a minimum thickness of 15mm to 20mm.

 Resin bound surfacing may be laid on a solid base of concrete, asphalt concrete or hot rolled asphalt.
-Some products, such as RonaDeck EcoPath UV, are available for application at a greater thickness to compacted aggregate bases, but these products should only be used on footways.
+Some products, such as RonaDeck EcoPath UV, are available for application at a greater thickness to compacted aggregate bases.
+However, these products should only be used on footways.

-Resin bound surfacing is porous; it may be applied to existing non-porous bases when an adequate fall is in place and water is free to drain at the interface of surfacing and base.
-Resin bound surfacing applied to a correctly designed porous base of open graded asphalt concrete or no-fines concrete and sub-base of Type 3 aggregate will facilitate design of a SuDS compliant permeable pavement construction, reducing flood risk and permitting rainwater to flow into natural water courses.
+Resin bound surfacing is porous; it may be applied to existing non-porous bases when an adequate fall is in place.
+This allows water to drain at the interface of surfacing and base.
+Resin bound surfacing applied to a correctly designed porous base of open graded asphalt concrete or no-fines concrete and sub-base of Type 3 aggregate will facilitate the design of a SuDS compliant permeable pavement construction.
+Consequently reducing flood risk and permitting rainwater to flow into natural water courses.

 Natural aggregates are most commonly used but coloured glass and colour coated aggregate are also available.
-The designer should be aware that glass crushes more easily than most natural aggregates and has been known to suffer damage under high heeled shoe traffic.
-Quartz aggregate with UV stable colour coating can be sourced but coating loss can occur under regular medium to heavy foot traffic.
+The designer should be aware that glass crushes more easily than most natural aggregates.
+In particular, glass has been known to suffer damage under high heeled shoe traffic.
+Quartz aggregate with UV stable colour coating can be sourced.
+However, coating loss can occur under regular medium to heavy foot traffic.
 The designer should consider restricting the use of coloured glass and colour coated aggregates to areas with little traffic.

-Resin bound surfacing is suitable for foot traffic and light vehicle traffic up to 7.5 tonnes, resin bound surfacing is not recommended for applications where heavy traffic or traffic by heavier vehicles is expected.
-Typical applications include car parks (excluding shopper’s car parks), driveways, podium decks and terraces, public squares, courtyards, footpaths and pool surrounds.
+Resin bound surfacing is suitable for foot traffic and light vehicle traffic up to 7.5 tonnes.
+Resin bound surfacing is not recommended for applications where heavy traffic or traffic by heavier vehicles is expected.
+Applications include car parks (excluding shopper’s car parks), driveways, podium decks and terraces, public squares, courtyards, footpaths and pool surrounds.